GovTechSG/seed-documentation/best-practices.md

 Hence, update your macOS or Windows to the latest version.

 ### Keep device free from malware
 SEED uses DEEP monitoring agents to ensure your device is free from malware when using our services.
 Follow basic cybersecurity hygiene and avoid visiting low-reputation websites that can infect your device with malware.
-Ensure that Defender ATP is always running and is patched to the latest version.
+Ensure that Defender is always running and is patched to the latest version.

 ### Supported browsers
 - Google Chrome